AHAMask: Reliable Task Specification for Large Audio Language Models without Instructions: Experiments

-It has been pointed out by \citet{peng2024survey} that LALMs may exhibit non-negligible sensitivity to linguistic variations in the instructions.
-Following \citet{peng2024survey} and \citet{sclar2024quantifying}, we present more evidence to showcase this issue.
-For each task, we first write a \textbf{general} instruction, and then apply the following variations: \begin{itemize} \item \textbf{Alter symbol} and \textbf{Alter case}, where we only change punctuation marks or letter casings. \item \textbf{Semantically equal (simple, neutral, complex)}, where the general prompt is rewritten with the same semantic meaning but in short, medium, or long sentences.
+\citet{peng2024survey} point out that speech LLMs exhibit non-negligible sensitivity to linguistic variations in the prompts.
+Following \citet{peng2024survey} and \citet{sclar2024quantifying}, we present more evidence to showcase this issue for general LALMs.
+For each task, we first write a \textbf{general} instruction, and then apply one of the following variations: \begin{itemize} \item \textbf{Alter symbol} and \textbf{Alter case}, where we only change punctuation marks or letter casings. \item \textbf{Semantically equal (simple, neutral, complex)}, where the general prompt is rewritten with the same semantic meaning but in short, medium, or long sentences.
 This is done by providing Gemini 2.5 Flash with manual rephrasing examples and asking it to generate more. \item When the task is classification (GR, SER, ASV), we also apply \textbf{Add constraint} where the set of possible classes are provided in the prompt.
 For example, ``Happy, Sad, Angry, or Neutral?'' for SER. \end{itemize} For \textbf{Alter symbol}, \textbf{Semantically equal} and \textbf{Add constraint} variations, we construct 5 different prompts in each type.
-Please refer to the appendix for detailed instructions.
 We take SALMONN as a typical LALM here.
 Notably, all 7 individual tasks here are comprehensively covered within the training data of SALMONN.
 Our preliminary experiments indicate that SALMONN demonstrates greater robustness to variations in instructions compared to Qwen2Audio.
 For decoding, we use deterministic beam search with beam size 4, so that the difference in model performance is only caused by different instructions.